awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 ------

-When you have completed the preceding steps, a simple cluster launches into a VPC, using an existing subnet that supports public IP's \(the route table for the subnet is `0.0.0.0/0 => igw-xxxxxx`\)\.
-Note the following:
+When you have completed the preceding steps, a simple cluster launches into a VPC\.
+The VPC uses an existing subnet that supports public IP addresses\.
+The route table for the subnet is `0.0.0.0/0 => igw-xxxxxx`\.
+Note the following conditions:
 + The VPC must have `DNS Resolution = yes` and `DNS Hostnames = yes`\.
 + The VPC should also have DHCP options with the correct `domain-name` for the Region\.
 The default DHCP Option Set already specifies the required AmazonProvidedDNS\.
 If specifying more than one domain name server, see [DHCP options sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 When using private subnets, use a NAT gateway or an internal proxy to enable web access for compute nodes\.
 For more information, see [Network configurations](networking.md)\.